sureshr207/Popover/README.md

 # Popover
-Popover list at any place on screen
+Popover list at any place on screen from any object in View.
+Can be used in both Swift and Objective C.